MatthewChow03/MatthewChow03/README.md

 My passion is computer engineering with a niche in sustainability and transportation.
 I believe cars today are not mechanical, electrical, or manufacturing endeavours, they are software driven robots.
 It fascinates me that vehicles have brains, implemented in the roots of their embedded systems.

-I aim to build up the skills needed to engineer the next generation of automobiles; between my degree, my projects, my tenacity, and my ambition, I hope to be on the right path.
-Working on solar race cars, I am gaining experience as a developer, but also a perspective on sustainability that is vital to people, profit, and the planet.
+I aim to build up the skills needed to create the next generation of automobiles; between my degree, my projects, my tenacity, and my ambition, I hope to be on the right path.
+Working on solar race cars with <a href="https://ubcsolar.com/">UBC Solar</a>, I am gaining experience as a developer, but also a perspective on sustainability that is vital to people, profit, and the planet.

 My dream is to work on the next generation of intelligent transportation while minimizing the impacts that vehicles have on our world.